tanhanwei/ar-creature/README.md

 If we use a standard [Random Number Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to generate 0, 1 or 2 to represent STAND.IDLE, MOVE.WALK and LIE.IDLE respectively, then all 3 options will share the same probability of 0.33.
 This is because the Math.random() function uses ***uniform*** distribution based on the specified range of numbers.

-While it's very easy to implement random behaviours by using a Random Number Generator with uniform distribution, we know that creatures behaviour aren't that random after all because of their characters.
+While it's straightforward to implement random behaviours by using a Random Number Generator with uniform distribution, we know that creatures behaviour aren't that random after all because of their characters.
 For example, if the creature is a very active dog, then it is more likely to use MOVE.WALK as its next action as compared to the less active actions such as STAND.IDLE and LIE.IDLE.

 This is where we can **Weighted Random Distribution** to *define each action's probability*, where some actions has higher chances to be the next action.
 For example, if the creature is an active dog with the current action of STAND.IDLE, then it's next action is more likely to be defined withe the following probability: